digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

   :start-after: -- OPTIONAL_POW_BEGIN
   :end-before: -- OPTIONAL_POW_END

 This is a useful pattern if we need to be able to handle the error case, but it also forces us to always handle it as we need to extract the result from an ``Optional``.
 We can see the impact on convenience in the definition of the above function.
-In cases, like division by zero or the above function, it can therefore be preferrable to fail catastrophically instead:
+In cases, like division by zero or the above function, it can therefore be preferable to fail catastrophically instead:

 .. literalinclude:: daml/daml-intro-5/Restrictions.daml
   :language: daml